wizardofzos/pyracf/docs/_build/markdown/RuleVerifier.md

 #### syntax_check(confirm=True)

-check rules and domains for consistency and unknown directives
+parse rules and domains, check for consistency and unknown directives, normalize field names

 specify confirm=False to suppress the message when all is OK